$G$-displays of Hodge type and formal $p$-divisible groups: Abstract

 \section{Abstract}

-Let $G$ be a smooth group scheme over the $p$-adic integers with reductive generic fiber, and let $\mu$ be a minuscule cocharacter for $G$ which remains minuscule in a faithful representation of $G$.
-We show that the category of nilpotent $(G,\mu)$-displays over $p$-nilpotent rings $R$ embeds fully faithfully into the category of formal $p$-divisible groups over $R$ equipped with crystalline Tate tensors, and that the embedding becomes an equivalence when $R/pR$ has a $p$-basis \'etale locally.
-The definition of the embedding relies on the construction of a G-crystal (i.e., an exact tensor functor from representations of G to crystals in finite locally free $\mathcal{O}_{\Spec R/ \mathbb{Z}_p}$-modules) associated to any adjoint nilpotent $(G,\mu)$-display, which extends the construction of the crystal associated to a nilpotent Zink display.
-As applications, we obtain an explicit comparison between the Rapoport-Zink functors of Hodge type defined by Kim and by B\"ueltel and Pappas, and we extend a theorem of Faltings regarding deformations of connected $p$-divisible groups with crystalline Tate tensors.
+Let $G$ be a reductive group scheme over the $p$-adic integers, and let $\mu$ be a minuscule cocharacter for $G$.
+In the Hodge-type case, we construct a functor from nilpotent $(G,\mu)$-displays over $p$-nilpotent rings $R$ to formal $p$-divisible groups over $R$ equipped with crystalline Tate tensors.
+When $R/pR$ has a $p$-basis \'etale locally, we show that this defines an equivalence between the two categories.
+The definition of the functor relies on the construction of a $G$-crystal associated with any adjoint nilpotent $(G,\mu)$-display, which extends the construction of the Dieudonn\'e crystal associated with a nilpotent Zink display.
+As an application, we obtain an explicit comparison between the Rapoport-Zink functors of Hodge type defined by Kim and by B\"ultel and Pappas.